jonas-nothnagel/NLP-Project-Documents/README.md

 2. We may infer projects outside our portfolio to our taxonomy and see how it would be positioned.
 3. Within this project we can also improve the querying of our portfolio employing powerful pre-trained neural language models to find the exact information we need.
 4. Spill-over effects: By setting up this projects we have to build data pipelines, process portfolio data and connect it with the system and team.
 This will open many opportunities for other data-driven projects using this pioneer work to build on.
-5. Through this project our team and UNDP as a whole may advance further to truly digital and innovative work approaches. s
+5. Through this project our team and UNDP as a whole may advance further to truly digital and innovative work approaches.

 ---
 ## Installation